 One common cause of writer’s block in new bloggers is insecurity and fear caused by mismanaged expectations of what it really feels like to write.
 Sometimes things flow smoothly, but what if they don’t?
 What if they never have since you started this whole thing?

 If your work isn’t as immediately amazing as you imagined in your fantasies, you must be a big fat failure.
 Right?
-Writing is a natural talent, so if it’s not flowing smoothly then you must not have what it takes.
+Writing is a natural talent, so if it’s not happening on its own then you must not have what it takes.
 RIGHT?

 Reality check!
 Writing is a process.
 Good writing is born of revisions and drafts, rewrites and edits, proof-reads and (sometimes) total redos.
 This is something all writers do.
 This is what makes you a writer.
 Do you really think you’re supposed to spill out perfection without putting any work into it?
 No, of course not.
 Your head knows that’s silly.